-What is the purpose of RFID identification, and what access control problems and security risks are associated
+What is the purpose of RFID identification, and what access control problems and security risks are associated with it?

 RFID stands for radio frequency identification.
 RFID tags emit radio signals and are usually embedded in things like credit cards, passports, merchandise, or even livestock.
 The tag resembles a smart card when embedded in a card and may carry the same data as a smart card, but smart cards need to be swiped by a reader and don't transmit radio signals.